jarviscanada/jarvis_data_eng_TuanMai/README.md

 ## Professional Experiences

-**Data Engineer, Jarvis, Toronto (2020-Present):** Worked as a Junior Data Engineer in a small team collaborating to develop a series of product applications.
+**Data Engineer, Jarvis, Toronto (2020-Present):** Working as a Junior Data Engineer in a small team collaborating to develop a series of product applications.
 Implemented three Java applications which utilized Maven, RDBMS, REST API, and Spring Framework.
 Testing done during development with JUnit and Mockito.
-Agile methodology is use in our team for collaboration and software development management.
+Agile methodology is used in our team for collaboration and software development management.
 Daily Scrum meeting with the team to ensure everyone will meet deadlines and any issues would be resolved.
 Experience with WFH (working from home) and ability to collaborate with teammates effectively.

 **Mobile Application Developer, Encore Market Engagement, Oakville (2016-2018):** Worked in a small team of 4 to design,